spirillen/AntiPiracy/Blocklist/README.md

 Author's description:

-Companies or organizations who are clearly involved with trying to stop filesharing.
+Companies or organizations who are clearly involved with trying to stop file sharing.

 Companies which anti-p2p activity has been seen from.